iancaragol/with/content/posts/ouray/index.md

 > Another view of the Petzl DJ party

 The Petzl party's free drinks were... a dangerous thing.
 We got a little bit "hydrated" due to this.
 After the Petzl party we decided that it would be lovely to have another soak in the hot springs but they were now closed as it was midnight.
 Did that stop us from soaking?
 I'm not sure but that's all I'll say here 🤷‍♂️.

+### Sunday

+On Sunday we were all pretty spent physically.
+Many of us still managed to climb despite a significant lack of sleep and still feeling a bit "dizzy" from the night before.
+I spent most of the day editing photos at a nice local coffee shop while others just did a quick route up at the festival before heading home.

 Overall, it was an amazing trip.
 We all challenged ourselves physically, mentally, and some of us might have even challenged ourselves socially.
 We climbed hard, gave the weekend everything we had in the tank, and had a blast.